zyd14/pycharm_demo/README.md

 give you the ability to drill-down through their attributes as well if you would like to further interrogate them.

 ##Refactoring
-Remember when you though 'racoon' would be a funny name for a variable?
+Remember when you though 'xfddssd' would be a funny name for a variable?
 And then that racoon persisted throughout the project, leaving its trail everywhere and leaving you and your teammates to try to figure out what a racoon object is in the context of bioinformatics?
 Pycharm makes refactoring of variable / object names extremely easy.
 Simply highlight the variable or object you want to rename, click >**Refoactor**, then click \> **Rename**.
 Pycharm will then search for any reference